DataDog/hiring-engineers/answers.md

         self.gauge('my_metric', self.theChosenOne)
 ```

-To avoid changing the python file in the futur, I decided to make min and max values as variable in my YAML file.
+In order to avoid changing the Python file in the future, I decided to make mininimum and maximum values as variable in my YAML file.

 ## Check collection interval
 > Change your check's collection interval so that it only submits the metric once every 45 seconds.